2022-09-08 17:15:25 • Filed to:

 How to create a multi-page PDF?
 That’s a question many business users ask, so we decided to show the process in a couple of different ways.
-As for the purpose of doing this task, a lot of businesses regularly need to merge multiple documents to create multi-page PDFs to send to their vendors (specs, requirements, etc.), their clients (portfolios and so on), and even for internal use (training, etc.) This article shows you the step by step process of how to create a multi-page PDF in two different ways.
+As for the purpose of doing this task, a lot of businesses regularly need to merge multiple documents to create multi-page PDFs to send to their vendors (specs, requirements, etc.), their clients (portfolios and so on), and even for internal use (training, etc.).
+This article shows you the step-by-step process of how to create a multi-page PDF in two different ways.
 With these methods, you can easily learn how to make a multi-page PDF without Acrobat and the high cost it entails.
-For this exercise, we’ll use an affordable Adobe Acrobat DC alternative called PDFelement, which is quickly becoming the de-facto PDF editor of choice for small and large companies that don’t really want to spend tens of thousands of dollars deploying Acrobat DC or Acrobat Pro DC across their organization.
+For this exercise, we’ll use an affordable Adobe Acrobat DC alternative called Wondershare PDFelement - PDF Editor, which is quickly becoming the de-facto PDF editor of choice for small and large companies that don’t really want to spend tens of thousands of dollars deploying Acrobat DC or Acrobat Pro DC across their organization.

 Here are the two methods to create multi-page PDFs from two or more source PDF files.

 This method involves adding new PDF files to an existing one using PDFelement’s "Insert from PDF" function.
 The idea is to have your master file open and then use the Insert function within the Page tab to add new content.
 The details are shown below:

 Launch the program and click the "Open files" option to import the master PDF file to which you want to add additional PDF files.
 You can also import the file into the program using a drag and drop action.

 Next, go to the "Page" tab on the main menu at the top, then click the "Insert" option in the ribbon toolbar below it and select the option that says "From PDF".
 This will cause a new Insert window to pop up, where you’ll see several options.